MYSTIC ART ( Trak.)

 Even though the Polish Studbooks mention the Colored Trakehner APART, no breeding records of the stallion were known, which led for a longtime to the conclusion, that EVA descendants had not survived the war.

-When in 1985 the author and his wife got information that Polish studfarms had continued the Trakehner color tradition, they managed to cross the “Iron Curtain” into communist Poland and after a one week’s search through Polish provinces, they finally found in the shabby stables of a farmer two three years old mares and, after observing their pedigrees, to their great joy it became evident, that one of the mares had APART as great – grandfather.
+When in 1985 the author got information that Polish studfarms had continued the Trakehner color tradition, they managed to cross the “Iron Curtain” into communist Poland and after a one week’s search through Polish provinces, they finally found in the shabby stables of a farmer two three years old mares and, after observing their pedigrees, to their great joy it became evident, that one of the mares had APART as great – grandfather.
 Further investigations made clear, that Apart had left only two-colored mares of which offspring MANDALA was the only chance to preserve the EVA line according to Trakehner pure-breeding regulations.
 Owning this jewel, Gestuet Deschenhof had great luck to receive three piebald fillies by Makar.
 But as misfortune and fortune stand very close together, it was painful, when this wonderful breeding mare, as perfect a coach horse and riding horse, died in 1997.
 So much greater the joy, as one of her daughters foaled a colored piebald filly in 1998.
 The gap MANDALA left is large, but it seems, that her daughters MANITOBA and MAKARENA as well as her son MANCO have not only inherited their mother’s beauty, they also show all requirements for talented eventing horses.
 Meanwhile the Mandala daughter Manjana is sold to USA and registered by ATA.
 Her piebald filly MALINDI by HERALDIK TB in the meantime got approved as well as Manitoba, thus definitely saving the EVA-Bloodline for the Trakehner bred.